sowmyathogiti/Healthify/README.md

 ## Technology stack descriptions:

-- 	In Healthify-NWMSU app we used set of technologies, software, and tools like java, java scripting, CSS, Html, pwa, XML which were used in the development and deployment of apps.
+- 	In Healthify app we used set of technologies, software, and tools like java, java scripting, CSS, Html, pwa, XML which were used in the development and deployment of apps.

 - **Java Scripting:**

 	As we all know JavaScript frameworks are well-suited to app development, as they can be used across a number of platforms, including iOS, Android, and Windows.
-	We used java scripting in Healthify-NWMSU app for step counting, calorie counting.
+	We used java scripting in Healthify app for step counting, calorie counting.

 - **HTML:**

 	Hypertext Markup Language (HTML) is the standard markup language for documents designed to be displayed in a web browser, which can be assisted by technologies such as - --Cascading Style Sheets (CSS) and scripting languages such as JavaScript
-And there's no denying the fact that we used HTML in Healthify-NWMSU app, which acted as a foundation for the app development.
+And there's no denying the fact that we used HTML in Healthify app, which acted as a foundation for the app development.
 We used different kinds HTML tags like ordered  list, unordered list, headings.

 - **CSS (Cascading Style Sheets):**